 The crowd of spectators lining the edges of the course are packed just as tightly as the racers—shoulder to shoulder, wheel to wheel—as they lean into the 90-degree corners of the streets of the Blue Dome District.
 A kid on a joyride in a stolen sports car wouldn’t take a corner that fast.
 It’s chaos,…read the rest »

-Posted June 8th, 2012 in Attractions, Culture, Festivals, Free Stuff to Do, Kids and Families, Sports — No Comments
+Posted June 8th, 2012 in Attractions, Culture, Festivals, Free Stuff to Do, Kids and Families, Sports — 2 Comments

 Saint Francis Tulsa Tough brings some of the top cyclists in the world to some of Tulsa’s most beautiful and historic neighborhoods each year, an event that’s become a signature Tulsa weekend that packs world-class bicycle races, rides, and a festival into a mere three days.

-Posted April 30th, 2012 in Attractions, Culture, Date Night, Festivals, Free Stuff to Do, How-to-Do-Tulsa Classics, Kids and Families, Sports — No Comments
+Posted April 30th, 2012 in Attractions, Culture, Date Night, Festivals, Free Stuff to Do, How-to-Do-Tulsa Classics, Kids and Families, Sports — 1 Comment

 Last week I did a segment on Great Day Green Country about the best things to do during the spring here in Tulsa.